NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 The Gradient Temperature of Spacetime

-Space time is implemented by a superfluid gas which we can imagine as low energy photons, neutrinos, gravitons, and axion like particles.
-In low gravity free space the superfluid gas of spacetime has a 2.7 degree Kelvin black body temperature curve that matches what science currently interprets as the cosmic microwave background.
+Space time is implemented by an æther which we can imagine as low energy photons, neutrinos, gravitons, and axion like particles.
+In low gravity free space the spacetime æther has a 2.7 degree Kelvin black body temperature curve that matches what science currently interprets as the cosmic microwave background.

 The steepness, slope, or more correctly gradient, of spacetime temperature determines the strength of gravity.
 Pop science makes black holes seem mysterious because ‘nothing can escape the event horizon, not even light’ but it’s really saying that the gradient of spacetime temperature is so high that no particle can achieve the energy required to escape.
 That still might not be obvious, but it is not as mysterious.